 Adam G. Quist has served as Vice President - Memorial Services and Assistant Secretary of the Company since 2015 and as a director of the Company since 2021.
 From 2015 to 2017, he also served as the Company's Associate General Counsel.
 Since 2017, Mr. Quist has served as the Company's General Counsel.
-Mr. Quist has also served since 2015 as Vice President of Memorial Estates, Inc. ("Memorial Estates") and since 2016 as Chief Operating Officer of Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary are wholly owned subsidiaries of the Company.
+Mr. Quist has also served since 2015 as Vice President of Memorial Estates, Inc. ("Memorial Estates") and since 2016 as Chief Operating Officer of Memorial Mortuary.
+Inc. ("Memorial Mortuary") and since 2016 as Chief Operating Officer of Memorial Mortuary.
+Both Memorial Estates and Memorial Mortuary are wholly owned subsidiaries of the Company.
 Mr. Quist has served on the ACLI's Life Insurance Committee since 2019.
 Additionally, he has been serving on the Board of Directors for Special Olympics Utah since January 2021.
 Mr. Quist holds a B.S. degree and a Master's degree in Accounting with an emphasis on taxation from Brigham Young University.
 He received his law degree from the University of Utah.
 Mr. Quist is a member of the Utah State Bar.
 Mr. Quist's expertise in administration, insurance, legal, and accounting matters led the Board of Directors to conclude that he should continue to serve as a director of the Company.